 One of the other strange and unexplained parts of the film is the hypnotic powers that Evilenko seems to wield over the minds of the youths he seduces – he appears to be able to just walk by and they follow him without a word being said.
 How and why he manages to do this is never explained.

-The Andrei Chikatilo case was also depicted in the American-made tv movie Citizen X (1995), where Chikatilo was played by Jeffrey DeMunn and loosely rewritten in Child 44 (2015) set during the Stalinist era.
+The Andrei Chikatilo case was also depicted in the American-made tv movie Citizen X (1995), where Chikatilo was played by Jeffrey DeMunn; loosely rewritten in Child 44 (2015), a police procedural set during the Stalinist era; and in the 16-episode Russian-made tv series Chikatilo (2021-2) where the role was played by Dmitry Nagiyev.

 David Grieco next made The Machination (2016) about the true-life murder of film director Pier Paolo Pasolini.